Vaucluse: Geography

-Vaucluse is bordered by the Rhône to the west and the Durance to the south.
-Mountains occupy a significant proportion of the eastern half of the department, with Mont Ventoux (1,912 m), also known as "the Giant of Provence", dominating the landscape.
+Vaucluse is bordered by the Rhône to the west (which marks the departmental border with Gard and regional border with Occitania) and the Durance to the south (which marks the border with Bouches-du-Rhône).
+To the north Vaucluse borders the region of Auvergne-Rhône-Alpes.

+Mountains occupy a significant proportion of the eastern half of the department, with Mont Ventoux (1,912 m), also known as the "Giant of Provence", dominating the landscape.
 Other important mountain ranges include the Dentelles de Montmirail, the Monts de Vaucluse and the Luberon.

-The northern part of the department, the Canton of Valréas, forms an enclave within the department Drôme.

 Fruit and vegetables are cultivated in great quantities in the lower-lying parts of the department, on one of the most fertile plains in Southern France.
-The Vaucluse department has a rather large exclave within the Drôme department, the canton of Valréas (Enclave des Papes).
+The Vaucluse department has a rather large exclave within the Drôme department to the north, the canton of Valréas (Enclave des Papes).

 Vaucluse is also known for its karst, including the karst spring Fontaine de Vaucluse after which "Vauclusian Risings" are named.

 The Fontaine de Vaucluse is the source of the Sorgue.
 It is characterised by an upward movement of water from the depth of over 315 m.

 Principal towns

 The most populous commune is Avignon, the prefecture.
-As of 2019, there are six communes with more than 20,000 inhabitants:
+As of 2023, there are eight communes with more than 15,000 inhabitants: